- General Data Protection Regulation and The Newsletter Plugin

 Data processing agreement

-Newsletter plugin stores subscriber’s data in your WordPress blog database and does not transfer any data to this site or to any services of our company.
-So you don’t need a DPA with us.
-Read more about data processing agreement.
+Newsletter stores all the subscribers’ data inside the WordPress blog database, and does not transfer any data to any services of our company.
+Therefore, a Data Processing Agreement (DPA) is not needed.
+Read more about DPA.

-Quite all the concepts expressed inside the GDPR run around the notion of “personal data”.
-The definition the new regulation gives is pretty strict: “Any information that could be used, on its own or in conjunction with other data, to identify an individual”.
+The majority of the concepts expressed inside the GDPR run around the notion of “personal data”.
+The definition given by the regulation is pretty strict: “Any information that could be used, on its own or in conjunction with other data, to identify an individual”.
 In Newsletter we store any information, for example, the name, surname, email address, and IP address.
 Clearly, this is not forbidden per se, but you have to tell your users exactly what you keep track of, why you are doing that, and with what purpose.

 How Newsletter treats consent

-One of the most important aspects of the new regulation is how consent is given by the user and how to keep proof of it.
-To keep it simple, you have to be completely sure of what your subscribers give consent to during the subscription process.
+One of the most important aspects of the new regulation is how consent is given by users and how to keep a proof of it.
+To keep it simple: you have to make sure of what your subscribers give consent to during the subscription process.

-In Newsletter, you are able to adjust your subscription form according to what kind of information you want to collect from your prospects: you can reach for these options from the “list building” menu.
+In Newsletter you are able to adjust your subscription form according to what information you want to collect from your prospects: you can change those options from the “list building” menu.
 Read more about subscription forms here.

-Two key aspects here: the double opt-in and the privacy checkbox.
+Two key aspects must be considered: the double opt-in and the privacy checkbox.

-The double opt-in, other than a good practice, is required by the law in many countries to confirm the will of the subscriber.
-Basically, to subscribe, users must fill out the form and activate their profile, giving their consent two times before the actual service starts: you can read more in this article.
+- double opt-in is always a good practice and it is required by law in many countries to confirm the will of the subscriber.
+Basically, to subscribe, users must fill out the form and activate their profile, giving their consent two times before the actual service starts.
+Read more about it here.

 Proof of consent

-To keep proof of users consent is mandatory with the new GDPR rules.
-In Newsletter, when a user changes his profile, activating specific list, he could be giving you a specific consent, for example to send marketing email.
-Newsletter provides a logging feature which records every change the subscriber performs on his profile and what he changed with a timestamp.
+The GDPR requires to keep proof of user consent.
+In Newsletter, when a subscriber changes his profile by activating a specific list, he could be giving specific consent (for example to send marketing emails).
+Newsletter provides a logging feature that records every change the subscriber performs on his profile, with a timestamp.

-Besides name and email address, our plugin can collect other data if extra profile fields have been created.
-More importantly, Newsletter collects Ip addresses at the moment of the subscription and whenever a user performs an action on newsletters, if tracking is active.
-Ip’s are used for various features, from tracking to geolocalization.
+Besides name and email address, our plugin can collect other data, if for example extra profile fields have been configured.
+Moreover, Newsletter collects IP addresses at the moment of subscription and whenever a user performs an action on newsletters if tracking is active.
+IP addresses are used for various features, from tracking to geo-localization.

-One of the requirements of the GDPR is that you make your subscribers aware of how long you are going to keep their data on your servers and to clearly state it in your T&C page.
-The reason behind this is to avoid keeping obsolete data or contact information, which reliability you cannot be sure of.
+One of the requirements of the GDPR is that you have to clearly inform your subscriber of how long you are going to keep their data on your servers.
+This info must be stated clearly in your Terms & Conditions page.
+The reason behind this requirement is to avoid keeping obsolete data or contact information, which you can not verify.

-- you can delete all subscribers with a status that makes them unreachable: bounced, unsubscribed, not confirmed and so on.
+- you can delete all subscribers that are not “confirmed subscribers” (bounced, unsubscribed, not confirmed…)

-- you can delete all subscribers who didn’t interact with you in a specified interval of time.
+- You can delete all those subscribers who did not interact with you in a specified interval of time.

-Performing these actions periodically helps you keeping your list clean and avoid losing valuable subscribers.
-You can find these options under Subscribers > Maintenance menu inside Newsletter.
+Performing these actions periodically helps you in keeping your lists clean and avoiding losing valuable subscribers.
+Check those options on the page Subscribers > Maintenance, inside the Newsletter dashboard.

 Data export and portability

-GDPR also requires to offer your users the ability to ask for a copy of their files for portability reasons.
-The downloaded data export file should be in a machine-readable format (not human readable).
-Newsletter by default collects only names and email addresses but if you took advantage of the extra profile fields, that data should be exported as well.
+GDPR also requires you to offer to your users the possibility to ask for a copy of their files for portability reasons.
+The downloaded data export file should be in a machine-readable format (not human-readable).
+Newsletter by default collects only names and email addresses, but if you configured the extra profile fields, those data should be exported as well.